chainwayxyz/citrea-docs/developer-documentation/run-a-node/bitcoin-testnet4/README.md

 Citrea uses Bitcoin Testnet4 as a DA layer for its testnet.
 Thus, it is necessary to have a syncing Bitcoin Testnet4 node to run a Citrea Full Node.

-In this section, we provide you two ways to run a Testnet4 node (Bitcoin v28.0rc1).
+In this section, we provide you with two ways to run a Testnet4 node (Bitcoin v29.0).

 * [Method 1 (Docker)](https://docs.citrea.xyz/developer-documentation/run-a-node/bitcoin-testnet4/testnet4-docker)
   * Easier to setup but less configurable